rolldown/rolldown/web/docs/guide/in-depth/module-type.md

 # Module Type

-As a web bundler, rolldown not only support bundling JavaScript files, but also support bundling other types of files, such as CSS(in the future), JSON, and so on.
+As a web bundler, rolldown not only accept JavaScript files as input items, but also support other types of input items, such as CSS(in the future), JSON, dataurl, and so on.

-Therefore, if a file could be recognized by rolldown without any extra plugins, it means that the type of this file is treated as a as first-class citizen by rolldown.
+Therefore, if an input item could be recognized by rolldown without any extra plugins, it means that the type of this input item is treated as a first-class citizen by rolldown.

 We call these fist-class types as `Module Type`s.